nysenate/Bluebird-CRM/modules/apachesolr/README.txt

 The Solr download comes with an example application that you can use for testing, development, and even for smaller production sites.
-This application is found at apache-solr-nightly/example.
+This application is found at apache-solr-1.4.1/example.

-Move apache-solr-nightly/example/solr/conf/schema.xml and rename it to something like schema.bak.
+Move apache-solr-1.4.1/example/solr/conf/schema.xml and rename it to something like schema.bak.
 Then move the schema.xml that comes with the ApacheSolr Drupal module to take its place.

-Similarly, move apache-solr-nightly/example/solr/conf/solrconfig.xml and rename it like solrconfig.bak.
+Similarly, move apache-solr-1.4.1/example/solr/conf/solrconfig.xml and rename it like solrconfig.bak.
 Then move the solrconfig.xml that comes with the ApacheSolr Drupal module to take its place.

+Finally, move apache-solr-1.4.1/example/solr/conf/protwords.txt and rename it like protwords.bak.
+Then move the protwords.txt that comes with the ApacheSolr Drupal module to take its place.

+Make sure that the conf directory includes the following files - the Solr core may not load if you don't have at least an empty file present: solrconfig.xml schema.xml elevate.xml mapping-ISOLatin1Accent.txt protwords.txt stopwords.txt synonyms.txt

-Now start the solr application by opening a shell, changing directory to apache-solr-nightly/example, and executing the command java -jar start.jar
+Now start the solr application by opening a shell, changing directory to apache-solr-1.4.1/example, and executing the command java -jar start.jar

 Test that your solr server is now available by visiting http://localhost:8983/solr/admin/